vespCV/gv2-esp32/documentation/swift-yolo.md

 > **Quick setup guide for the Grove Vision AI V2 using the SwiftYOLO model (192x192px) through the SenseCraft platform.
 Includes UART1 support for ESP32-S3 integration.**

 This guide provides a simpler alternative using the SenseCraft web platform.
-For improved detection accuracy, see the [YOLO11n setup](../README.md#flash-yolo11n-model-on-grove-vision-ai-v2) (224x224px) in the main README.

 ---